cobber/root-config-edit/ReadMe.txt

         ideal place to put puppet stuff

 My dream OS:
-    /System
+    /system
         OS only
         provides default configurations
-        exact copy of installation image! (e.g. READ ONLY except during updates) must be able to run without configuration /Library
+        exact copy of installation image! (e.g. READ ONLY except during updates) must be able to run without configuration boot kernel etc. could also be stored here
+            - no need for extra /boot partition since this partition should be read only anyway.
+    /package
         additional package installations
-        each package provides default configuration
-        exact copy of package installation images! (e.g. READ ONLY except during updates) initial / automatic configuration should be confined to /Library/Configuration /Host or /Configuration
+        each package provides its own default configuration exact copy of package installation images! (e.g. READ ONLY except during updates) initial / automatic configuration should be confined to /Package/Configuration/<package name>
+        it should be possible to maintain multiple versions of each package simultaneously it should be possible for users & programs to query the installed packages package source files etc. should NOT be stored here (use /data/source or /data/reference /host or /configuration
         ONLY contains MANUALLY configuration information
         list of installed packages
         configuration files for non-standard configurations
-    /User, /Data, /Sites etc
+    /user, /data, /sites etc
         for everything else